BondMachineHQ/bmexamples/README.md

 The repository [https://github.com/BondMachineHQ/bmexamples](https://github.com/BondMachineHQ/bmexamples) is the main source of examples for the BondMachine project.
 The examples are organized according to the following logic:

-examples starting with a number, from 01.. to 17.. are the exampled used in the course of ...
+Examples from 00 to 17 are the axamples created for the [ICSC Course: Introductory course to HLS FPGA programming](https://agenda.infn.it/event/38191/) and are described in the slides of the course.